Handbook on Assessment at Duke

 • Articulation of Student Learning Outcomes [SLOs].

-Because the crafting of the SLO is a key part of assessment planning, the Office of Assessment evaluates them carefully early in each assessment cycle.
+Because the crafting of the SLO is a key part of assessment planning, the Office of University Assessment evaluates them carefully early in each assessment cycle.
 We also offer workshops, both live or recorded, to assist with the development of SLOs.
 [2]

 • For each of the 2-4 SLOs under exploration each year, the program describes: